My practice specialty is treating pornography addiction.

 The program is not a 12-step program in its structure.
 It has order, with each concept building on the next, and there is a definite path from start to finish.
 Christian Theology and modern Psychology work together to uncover layer by layer of your current narrative to reveal the real you buried beneath.
 The following concept is something that I commonly share with my clients, “recovery is less like becoming something new and more like coming home – to the person God created and equipped you to be.
 Your journey to freedom is your journey to discover the person you really are.”

 - Bi-weekly support group sessions for the client led either by myself or one of our trained group facilitators

 - Weekly counseling sessions

 - Regular interaction with a primary accountability partner (I call this person your “advocate”)

-- individual sessions with either my wife (if she has availability) or a referral to help you find what you need.
+- Individual sessions via a referral to help you find what you need.

 - (Marriage Counseling): In my approach, I do not suggest doing couples sessions at the start of the process beyond a preliminary meeting.
 Many people find this distressing, but I have seen early couples sessions do more harm to the relationship than good.
 Only after an addict has had sufficient time to achieve extended sobriety and perspective on their addiction and themselves will they be able to see the damage their choices and actions have caused.
 Yes, they know what they are doing is wrong, but it takes time for them to truly understand the implications of what they have done.
 When that happens, the spouse who is addicted has enough emotional space to begin focusing on relationship issues.
 I believe relationship issues to be just as important as the issues in addiction; however, one must come before the other in order to achieve both.
 Once the addicted client has reached extended sobriety, that signals the time is right to pursue couples sessions.